Leasing of Bank Guarantee

 In dealing in Bank Guarantees, one may hear the phrase ‘MT760’.This is the SWIFT Message Type that Bank Guarantees are sent and received by inter-communicating banks.
 When sending a Bank Guarantee by SWIFT, the SWIFT Operator will enter the details on this Message Type relating to the specifics of the Guarantee.
 It is only Bank Guarantees that are sent with this Message Type 760.
 It is important not to get caught up in inter-bank jargon and would advise that this phrase is not used when discussing Bank Guarantees as it neither concerns the client nor the recipient.
 Its meaning is strictly inter-bank communication and nothing else.

-The objective of Helios Investment Company is to provide free and professional advice to all those individuals, business persons and intermediaries that need to know the facts about Bank Guarantees.
-All information on this site has been provided by professional bankers and financiers who use such instruments in their day to day business.
+The objective of Helios HICL Securities is to provide free and professional advice to all those individuals, businesspersons and intermediaries that need to know the facts about Bank Guarantees.
+All information on this site has been provided by independent professional bankers and financiers who use such instruments in their day-to-day business.
 If you have any questions or would like to contribute to the information on this site, we would be pleased to hear from you.

 Format of a Bank Guarantee

 A Bank Guarantee will be drafted within strict and standard confines.
 When issued by SWIFT, the Bank Guarantee will contain fixed fields, each field is numbered and contains a specific item of data, such as date, expiry date, amount, etc. When the bank issues a Bank Guarantee, it will generally send it also in original form to the Beneficiary bank by post of courier.
 It will take the form of a letter.
 It will not look like a colorful certificate and will not contain fancy wax seals!
 It will more than often look like a modest document printed on standard bank notepaper and signed off by an authorized officer of the bank.